samad-sk/Global_Electronic_Retail_Analysis/README.md

-# Global Electronics Retail Business Intelligence Report
+# Global Electronics Retail Performance Dashboard

 # Project Overview
 - This project is an end-to-end business intelligence solution developed for a global electronics retailer.
 The purpose of this project is to help stakeholders to understand business performance across market , product and customer level.